blackbaud-services/constructicon/source/components/heading/Readme.md

 **Custom Styles**

-You can pass through custom styles to be applied
+Pass in custom style rules to be applied to the heading

 ```
 <Heading styles={{ color: '#42AA4C' }}>Heading 1</Heading>